awesome-astra/docs/docs/pages/tools/integration/vault.md

 ## Test and Validate
 1. Once you see the above message that you successfully started Vault server, open a new terminal window.
 2. Run `vault operator init`.
 This will give you 5 Unseal Keys and a Root Token.
 Vault needs 3 Unseal Keys to properly unseal.

+!!! info "Note"
+    You may get an error that looks like this
+    ```
+    Error initializing: Put "https://127.0.0.1:8200/v1/sys/init": http: server gave HTTP response to HTTPS client
+    ```
+    This is because Vault runs on localhost, but the default address is HTTPS.
+Instead, you might need to specify the explicit address with the follow command:
+    ```
+    vault operator init -address=http://127.0.0.1:8200
+    ```

+Once Vault is initialized, it should give you an output of your Unseal Keys:

 ```
 % vault operator init
 Unseal Key 1: rVRPym...